Prince Phyo, Prince of Mekkhaya

-Maha Thiri Thu Dhammayaza (မဟာသီရိသုဓမ္မရာဇာ, Mahāsīrisudhammarāja; born Phyo; 1791 – 1848), commonly known as the Prince of Mekkhaya (also spelt Mekkhara Prince) and Prince of Malun, was a Burmese royal prince and scholar during the Konbaung dynasty who was remembered as the first compiler of an English–Myanmar dictionary.
+Maha Thiri Thu Dhammayaza (မဟာသီရိသုဓမ္မရာဇာ, Mahāsīrisudhammarāja; born Phyo; c.
+1791 – 1848), commonly known as the Prince of Mekkhaya (also spelt Mekkhara Prince) and Prince of Malun, was a Burmese royal prince and scholar during the Konbaung dynasty who is known as the first compiler of an English–Myanmar dictionary.
 He was the first and only member of the Asiatic Society of Bengal from the Burmese royal family and was nicknamed the "philosopher-prince" by English officers for his knowledge of literature and science.

-Prince Phyo was called 'the first Prince of Mekkhaya' by historians, not to be confused with the second Prince of Mekkhaya, the Governor-general of Taungdwingyi Province.
+Prince Phyo was called 'the first Prince of Mekkhaya' by historians, not to be confused with the second Prince of Mekkhaya, the Governor-general of Taungdwingyi Province who was born half a century later.

 Early life and education

 Maung Phyo was born in 1791 in Amarapura Palace to King Bodawpaya and the Queen of the Northern Palace.
 He had a younger brother and a sister: Maung Yoe the Prince of Hlaing and Shwe Nan Myint the Princess of Kyaukse.

 He received the titles of Minye Kyawswa, Thado Minhla Kyawswa and Maha Thiri Dhammayaza in 1797, 1802 and 1806 respectively.
 The title of Maha Thiri Thu Dhammayaza was conferred on him in 1823.

 In addition to Mekkhaya (a town on the western bank of the mouth of the Zawgyi River in Kyaukse District), he was granted the appanage of Bantkyi circle, but remained known as the Mekkhaya Prince.

 During the reign of King Sagaing, he received the appanage of Malun in the place of Mekkhaya and Bantkyi, therefore becoming known as the Prince of Malun, which was undone during King Tharrawaddy's reign in 1837.